 Verify your FAFSA by following the instructions on the video at the following link: https://financialaid.arizona.edu/policies/verify-my-fafsa

-Important Dates, Payment, and Registration Deadlines
+Important Dates and Deadlines

-Tuition and Fee Payment
+Tuition and Fee Payment Deadlines

 Address Changes and Corrections